pure-data/pure-data/doc/1.manual/pdmanual.md

 ### Determinism

-All message cascades that are scheduled (via "delay" and its relatives) to happen before a given audio tick will happen as scheduled regardless of whether Pd as a whole is running on time; in other words, calculation is never reordered for any real-time considerations.
+All message cascades that are scheduled (via `delay` and its relatives) to happen before a given audio tick will happen as scheduled regardless of whether Pd as a whole is running on time; in other words, calculation is never reordered for any real-time considerations.
 This is done in order to make Pd's operation